Kokopelli-Interfaces/kokopelli-vcv/README.md

 ## M-OUT

-8 in ports, with place to enter names, as well as labels about type of signal
+8 in ports, with place to enter names, as well as labels about type of sig

 -   gates (blue), clks (purple), triggers (light blue), control (yellow), audio (red), voct (green)

-These ports define the output of the macro. they can be routed via OSC to any `M-IN` module, as well as recorded via a `FRAME` like interface.
+These ports define the output of the macro. they can be routed via OSC to any `M-IN` module, as well as recorded via a `Gko` like interface.

 Placed on the right side of a strip of modules.